Self-esteem and mental health

 What is self-esteem?

 Self-esteem is the way we think about ourselves and the value we place on ourselves.
+Your self-esteem can impact many parts of your life.

 What are the signs of low self-esteem?

-- don’t accept compliments
+- finding it difficult to accept compliments

-- avoid challenges for fear of failing
+- avoiding challenges for fear of failing

-- find it difficult to make friends
+- finding it difficult to make friends

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.